VirgileHenry/Foundry/README.md

 # Foundry

-Foundry is a entity-component-system (ecs) library written in rust.
+Foundry is a sparse entity-component-system (ecs) library written in rust.
 It has been made to be the foundation of a game engine, and have several unique functionnalities.
 It is however still under development, and will be optimized and upgraded.

 ## How to use it :